jwodder/pyrepo/README.rst

 flat module or else a package containing an ``__init__.py`` file; either layout may optionally be contained in a ``src/`` directory).
-It is recommended to run this command in a clean Git repository (i.e., one without any pending changes) so that ``git checkout`` can easily be used to revert the command's effects if anything goes wrong.
+It is recommended to run this command in a clean Git repository (i.e., one without any pending changes) so that the command's effects can easily be reverted should anything go wrong.

-``pyrepo init`` creates the following files if they do not already exist:
+``pyrepo init`` moves the code into a ``src/`` directory (if it not in one already) and creates the following files if they do not already exist:

 - ``.gitignore``
 - ``MANIFEST.in``